After earning Donovan’s recommendation, new UW Huskies tight ends coach Derham Cato eager to make his mark

 “I do think it’s a great offense for this position, just from the perspective of how many guys are on the field, what we ask them to do on the field and really building that complete resume for those guys.”

-Cato’s coaching resume, meanwhile, is still incomplete in his own right.
+Cato’s coaching resume is still incomplete in his own right.
 The former assistant at Dartmouth (his alma mater), Vanderbilt and Davidson still has to prove he can coach and recruit on a Pac-12 level.
 He has to prove that Donovan’s faith was warranted; that he was always much more than a familiar face.

 But like Cato said, he came from nothing in football.
 He didn’t ride an elevator to the top of the coaching ladder.
 He earned every opportunity.
 And now it’s time to make his mark.